Search

 • Capistalisation Rate

-Estimating the return on investment of a property, calculated as the net operating income divided by the current market value.
+A ratio used to estimate the return on investment of a property, calculated as the net operating income divided by the current market value.

 • Capital Appreciation